Six operations for D-cap-modules on rigid analytic spaces: Analytic background: Complete bornological vector spaces

-is a finite set.
-This becomes a Banach space under the sup norm.
-We view $X$ as a (bounded) subset of $c_0(X)$ by identifying $x\in X$ with the corresponding characteristic function. \\ It is easy to see that bounded linear maps $c_0(X)\to V$ with $V$ Banach are in bijective correspondence with functions $X\to V$ such that the image of $X$ is bounded (cf. \cite[beginning of chapter 10]{SchneiderNFA}).
-If $V$ is an arbitrary complete bornological $K$-vector space and $f:X\to V$ is a function with bounded image, let $B$ be a bounded $R$-submodule of $V$ such that $f(X)\subset B$ and $V_B$ is Banach.
+Next, we show that $c_0(X)$ is also projective.
+It is easy to see that bounded linear maps $c_0(X)\to V$ with $V$ Banach are in bijective correspondence with functions $X\to V$ such that the image of $X$ is bounded (cf. \cite[beginning of chapter 10]{SchneiderNFA}).
+If $V$ is an arbitrary complete bornological $K$-vector space and $f:X\to V$ is a function with bounded image, let $B$ be a bounded $R$-submodule of $V$ such that $f(X)\subseteq B$ and $V_B$ is Banach.
 Then $f$ gives rise to a morphism $c_0(X)\to V_B$ by the above, and hence to a morphism $c_0(X)\to V$.
-So even for general $V$, a function $X\to V$ with bounded image gives rise to a morphism $c_0(X)\to V$.\\ It follows that $c_0(X)$ is projective in $\h{\B}c_K$: if $f: V\to W$ is a strict epimorphism and $g: c_0(X)\to W$ is a morphism, then by strictness $V$ has a bounded subset $B$ such that each element of $g(X)$ has a preimage in $B$, yielding the desired morphism $c_0(X)\to V$.\\ But as we assume that $K$ is discretely valued, \cite[Proposition 10.1]{SchneiderNFA} states that any $K$-Banach space is of the form $c_0(X)$ for some set $X$.
-Hence every Banach space is projective. \\ \\ Finally, the above implies that the subcategory $\mathcal{P}\subset \h{\B}c_K$ consisting of objects which are direct sums of Banach spaces satisfies the conditions given after Lemma \ref{extendclosed}: since any $V\in \h{\B}c_K$ is the colimit of Banach spaces, it admits a strict epimorphism from an object of $\mathcal{P}$, and $\mathcal{P}$ is stable under $\h{\otimes}$.
-Hence $\h{\B}c_K$ has enough flat projectives stable under $\h{\otimes}$. \end{proof}
+So even for general $V$, a function $X\to V$ with bounded image gives rise to a morphism $c_0(X)\to V$.

+Thus, if $f: V\to W$ is a strict epimorphism and $g: c_0(X)\to W$ is a morphism, then by strictness $V$ has a bounded subset $B$ such that each element of $g(X)$ has a preimage in $B$, yielding the desired morphism $c_0(X)\to V$.
+Hence, $c_0(X)$ is indeed projective. \end{proof}